-- 62. Gender identity information is collected on the DDB Student Record51 and DDB Student Alternative (SA) Record52 only.
+- 65. Gender identity information is collected on the DDB Student Record and DDB Student Alternative (SA) Record only.
 Students should, according to their own self-assessment, indicate if their gender identity is the same or different to their sex registered at birth.
-The field is collected for all students, having become compulsory in 2019-20. - 63.
-The use of information about gender identity derived from these data sources have previously been assessed against the OfS data quality framework.
-Population and year coverage restrictions applied for this characteristic as a result of this assessment are detailed in Table 1 and Table 2.
+The field is collected for all students, having become compulsory in 2019-20. - 66.
+Population and year coverage restrictions applied to gender identity information derived from these data sources are detailed in Table 1 and Table 2.